 Activity: Practice telling others!
+If time allows, use role playing in the classroom where one child pretends to not know about Jesus.
+This can be a fun improvisation skit for two adult teachers or teenage helpers to demonstrate.
 Challenge kids to tell friends at school about Jesus.
 The next time you meet, ask them to tell you about the conversation they had with those classmates.
-If time allows, use role playing in the classroom where one child pretends to not know about Jesus.

 Craft: Kids can make a beaded bracelet to give to a friend that shares the Gospel message.
 You can attach a small piece of paper that tells what each colored bead stands for.
 We recommend the Wordless Book or Who Will Be King? as tools for kids sharing the Gospel with other children.

 - Red stands for Jesus’ blood that took our sins away

 - White stands for our sin washed clean

 - Green stands for us growing in faith